bartmichu/urbstat/README.md

   clients), with threshold that can be configured.

-- Information about clients without any finished backups (blank clients) and clients not seen for a long time (void clients), with a threshold that can be configured.
+- Information about clients without any finished backups (blank clients) and clients not seen for a long time (unseen clients), with a threshold that can be configured.

 - Information about online, offline, and active clients.